 (iii) Violation of and/or refusal to carry out a provision of an Industrial Award determination or agreement applicable to him or her,

-(iv) Disclosing to a person not entitled to know it, any confidential matter of the Association,
+(iv) Disclosing to a person not entitled to know it any confidential matter of the Association,

 (v) Misappropriating money and/or property belonging to the Association,

-(vi) Knowingly works with a non-unionist without first notifying the workplace representative or in the absence of such a representative, the Secretary or Regional Director of the branch to which he or she belongs,
+(vi) Knowingly works with a non-unionist without first notifying the workplace representative or in the absence of such a representative, the Regional Director of the branch to which he or she belongs,

-(vii) Obstructs or having been requested to assist, fails to assist any officer or duly appointed representative of the Association in the performance of his or her duty,
+(vii) Obstructs or, having been requested to assist, fails to assist any officer or duly appointed representative of the Association in the performance of his or her duty,

 (viii) Fails to attend any meetings of the Executive or of a branch to which he or she belongs when requested to do so,

 (ix) Fails to observe By-Laws which may be enforced by the Association from time to time,

-(b) A member or associate member, found guilty of an offence, shall be liable to any of the following penalties namely, warning, rebuke, censure, fine (to a maximum of one thousand dollars), suspension for a period of up to one year or expulsion from the Association.
+(x) Engaging in serious misconduct that may bring MEAA into disrepute, which may include, but is not limited to, assault, harassment, vilification, or conviction of a serious indictable offence.(b) A member or associate member, found guilty of an offence, shall be liable to any of the following penalties namely, warning, rebuke, censure, fine (to a maximum of one thousand dollars), suspension for a period of up to one year or expulsion from the Association.

 72 - REMOVAL FROM OFFICE

-A person elected to an office in the Association (whether the office be a Federal, Branch, sub-Branch or Sectional office) may be removed from office where the person has been dealt with in the manner set out in this section and found guilty of misappropriation of any of the funds of the Association, a substantial breach of the rules of the Association or gross misbehaviour or gross neglect of duty or has ceased under the rules to be eligible to hold the office.
+A person elected to an office in the Association (whether the office be a Federal, Branch, sub-Branch or Sectional office) may be removed from office where the person has been dealt with in the manner set out in this section and found guilty of misappropriation of any of the funds of the Association, a substantial breach of the rules or Code of Conduct of the Association or gross misbehaviour or gross neglect of duty or has ceased under the rules to be eligible to hold the office.
+Any officer removed from office may only be readmitted to that office by the MEAA Board or Federal Council.

 73 - CHARGES AGAINST MEMBERS